cabforum/code-signing/docs/CSBR.md

 **Demand Deposit Account**: A deposit account held at a bank or other financial institution, the funds deposited in which are payable on demand.
 The primary purpose of demand accounts is to facilitate cashless payments by means of check, bank draft, direct debit, electronic funds transfer, etc. Usage varies among countries, but a demand deposit account is commonly known as a share draft account, a current account, or a checking account.

-**EV Authority**: A source other than the Certificate Approver, through which verification occurs that the Certificate Approver is expressly authorized by the Applicant, as of the date of the EV Code Signing Certificate Request, to take the Request actions described in these Guidelines.
+**EV Authority**: A source other than the Certificate Approver, through which verification occurs that the Certificate Approver is expressly authorized by the Applicant, as of the date of the Code Signing Certificate Request, to take the Request actions described in these Guidelines.

-**EV Code Signing Certificate Request**: A request from an Applicant to the CA requesting that the CA issue an EV Code Signing Certificate to the Applicant, which request is validly authorized by the Applicant and signed by the Applicant Representative.

-**EV Code Signing Certificate:** A Code Signing Certificate that contains subject information specified in these Guidelines for Extended Validation and that has been validated in accordance with these Guidelines for Extended Validation.

-**EV Processes**: The keys, software, processes, and procedures by which the CA verifies Certificate Data under the EV Code Signing Certificate policy, issues EV Code Signing Certificates, maintains a Repository, and revokes EV Code Signing Certificates.

 **Government Agency**: In the context of a Private Organization, the government agency in the Jurisdiction of Incorporation under whose authority the legal existence of Private Organizations is established (e.g., the government agency that issued the Certificate of Incorporation).
 In the context of Business Entities, the government agency in the jurisdiction of operation that registers business entities.
 In the case of a Government Entity, the entity that enacts law, regulations, or decrees establishing the legal existence of Government Entities.